ManifoldScholar/manifold-docs/_docs/projects/index.md

     weight: 4
 ---

+Readers + permissions gets to editor mode
+All else + permissions gets to admin mode

 The Projects page is the default landing space when accessing the backend.
 Here new projects can be created and existing ones modified.